Oh, do I love lists of everything!

 This may be a personal preference, but I found that getting organized is a lot harder if I’m jumping from one thing to another.

-A part of having a clean, healthy and organized nutrition is writing down what you have eaten.
+A part of having clean, healthy, and organized nutrition is writing down what you have eaten.

 If you’re forever guilty of forgetting birthdays and anniversaries, this is something you really want to have.

-58. Declutter your mind (let go of the past and future).
+58. Declutter your mind by letting go of the past and future

-The psychological, mental organization is just as important.
+The psychological, and mental organization is just as important.

 If your mind is constantly cluttered with thoughts about what did or might happen, it becomes hard to function at all.